atareao/AoC2021/puz04/README.md

 Figure out which board will win last.
 Once it wins, what would its final score be?

-Your puzzle answer was 6256.
+Your puzzle answer was X.

-Both parts of this puzzle are complete!
-They provide two gold stars: **